Amtrak train derails in remote part of Montana, killing at least 3 people - KVIA

 Amtrak train derails in remote part of Montana, killing at least 3 people

-An Amtrak train traveling from Chicago to the Pacific Northwest derailed in a remote part of Montana on Saturday afternoon, killing three people and injuring others, the Liberty County Sheriff’s office said in a statement to CNN.
+An Amtrak train traveling from Chicago to the Pacific Northwest derailed in a remote part of Montana on Saturday afternoon, killing three people and hospitalizing five others, authorities said.

-Authorities would not speak on the number of injured or the extent of their injuries.

-Eight cars from Amtrak’s Empire Builder train 7/27 headed westbound to Seattle/Portland derailed at about 4 p.m. near Joplin, Montana, a town around 30 miles south of the Canadian border with a population of about 150 people, Amtrak said.
+Eight cars from Amtrak’s Empire Builder train 7/27 headed westbound to Seattle/Portland derailed at about 4 p.m. near Joplin, a town about 30 miles south of the Canadian border with a population of about 150 people, Amtrak said.

 The train consisted of two locomotives and 10 cars and there were about 141 passengers and 16 crew members on board, Amtrak said in an additional statement Sunday, clarifying previous figures provided.

-Note: Correction: An earlier version of this story misspelled the last name of Megan Vandervest.